 These guidelines are to be referenced as assessment criteria for Resource Consent applications as required by Estuary Estates Plan provisions.
-The Mangawhai Design Guidelines at Appendix 25A of the District Plan also required to be assessed. are incorporated into and form a part of Appendix 16.1 for assessment purposes.
+The Mangawhai Design Guidelines at Appendix 25A of the District Plan also required to be assessed.

 16.14 [DELETED]

 16.15 [DELETED]